Lagos is a small town in the littoral Algarve region.

 Whether you are a thalassophile looking to enjoy the serenity of a cliff-enclosed beach or an adventurer chasing extreme water sports, there’s a perfect beach for you.

-However, each one of these beaches is teeming with picture-perfect landscapes.
+However, each one of these beaches in Lagos is teeming with picture-perfect landscapes.
 Dip your feet deep into the pristine sand and wade into the clear turquoise water to make a day of it.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.